-- 7. Appendix 1 sets out the proposed financial profile of the scheme for the Housing Revenue Account (HRA).
-The total scheme costs are estimated to be £598,000 profiled over the next 10-month period as the construction phase moves ahead. - 8.
-Around 52% of the total scheme cost will be funded through Right To Buy receipts (RTBr) (30%), affordable housing s106 contributions (14%) and HRA Capital contributions (8%); whilst £285,000 of Prudential borrowing is required within the HRA.
+- 8. Appendix 1, sets out the proposed financial profile of the scheme for the Housing Revenue Account (HRA).
+The total scheme costs are estimated to be £597,000 profiled over the next 22-month period as the construction phase moves ahead. - 9.
+Around 52% of the total scheme cost will be funded through Right To Buy receipts (30%) and Affordable Housing S106 Contributions (22%); whilst £289,000 of Prudential borrowing is required within the HRA.
 Appendix 2 shows the long-term cashflow for the scheme.
-Appendix 3 sets out the financial appraisal assumptions. - 9.
+Appendix 3 sets out the financial appraisal assumptions.
 The tenure mix of the properties (and associated rental stream) provides a balance in terms of financial returns required by the Council and ensuring low rents.
+This has been - terms of financial returns required by the Council and ensuring low rents.
 This has been considered in the context of the whole HRA development pipeline identified to date.
 Estimated long term cash flows presented in Appendix 2 indicates the positive contribution in terms of cashflow to the HRA from the first year after completion (Year 1), once constructed and fully occupied.
 The forecast demonstrates that Prudential Borrowing will be repaid over 50 years, producing annual net surpluses in each year.
 (The cumulative cashflow remains in surplus from years 1 to 50).
-This is based on a rental income from Affordable Rent, capped at Local Housing Allowance.
-Utilising a Social Rent income alternative would reduce the affordable debt and increase subsidy required per home by £60,000.
-The 50yr cumulative surplus is also greatly reduced by charging a Social Rent.
+This is based on a rental income from Affordable rent, capped at Local Housing Allowance.
+Utilising a Social Rent income alternative would reduce the affordable debt and increase subsidy required per home by £63,000.
 Rents charged are shown in appendix 3. - 10.
 Contact with Homes England has not been made regarding bidding for Grant for this scheme.
-The Right to Buy receipts (RTBr) of £179,000, affordable housing s106 contributions of £85,000 and HRA Capital contribution of £50,000 total £314,000

-(equivalent to £157,000/home).
-It is unlikely that Homes England would provide grant levels at or above this level, for replacement homes of any tenure (including Social Rent).
+The Right to Buy receipts (RTBr) of £179,000 and Affordable Housing S106 Contributions of £130,000 total £309,000 (equivalent to £154,000/home).
+It is unlikely that Homes England would provide grant levels at or above this level, for new homes of any tenure (including Social Rent). - 11.
+Land appropriation value of £60,000 has been allowed for transferring the land from General fund to HRA (or debt transfer).